 (Read more: How do you align technology to business goals?)

 For a digital strategy to be successful, it needs to be a structured, organisation-wide endeavour.
 There’s no use in one department becoming digitally enabled when the rest are still working the old way.

 Traditionally, the IT department had total control of technology spending, and the CIO, as the resident IT expert, acted as the gatekeeper of technology procurement.
 Being in this position meant IT had the authority to dictate to the business what its technology needs were, and how they would be met.

 If line of business (LOB) staff were frustrated by the organisation’s technology solutions, they had to put up with it or leave.
 And so the ‘us versus them’ mentality between IT and the business was born.

-Staff are empowered by the ubiquity and accessibility of technology, and can easily find a solution elsewhere if they don’t like what IT is prescribing.
-But while this decentralisation of IT can drive efficiencies and increase productivity within the business units, it widens the gap between the business and IT.
+The ubiquity and accessibility of technology empowers employees who can easily find a solution elsewhere if they don’t like what IT is prescribing.
+And, as increasing numbers of employees are continuing to work from home, the ability to police these individual decisions also diminishes.
+While this decentralisation of IT can drive efficiencies and increase productivity within the business units, it widens the gap between the business and IT.

-Considering alignment is a much harder task for larger organisations, it’s no surprise then that“95% of enterprises are woefully unprepared for digital business” – as is the title of a recent Information Age article that refers to a study conducted by Dell EMC and Enterprise Strategy Group (ESG).
+Considering alignment is a much harder task for larger organisations, it’s no surprise then that “95% of enterprises are woefully unprepared for digital business” – as Information Age stated, referring to a study conducted by Dell EMC and Enterprise Strategy Group (ESG).
 In line with the EIU’s findings, this study found that “IT transformation is often correlated with a more cooperative and effective relationship between IT and the business.”

 So, what is an ‘ineffective’ digital strategy?
 If IT and the LOB are not aligned on digital strategies in their organisations, it means the degree of digitisation varies considerably between departments.